ece382n-sec/ece382n-sec.github.io/index.md

 * System-level attacks in AI systems
 * Other interesting emerging threats to computer systems

 ### Prerequisites
-- ECE 312(H): Software Design and Implementation I (or C programming skills)
+- ECE 312: Software Design and Implementation I (or C programming skills)
 - ECE 460N: Computer Architecture
 - ECE 461S: Operating Systems
 - Some background in security is recommended

 ## Course Requirements
+This course consists of a mixture of structured lectures given by the instructors and paper presentations & discussions led by student presenters.
 The expectations for all students in this course are as follows:

+**Read:**
-**Read:** Before each lecture, students will complete a (light) pre-lecture reading and a mini quiz.
+* **Lectures:**Before each lecture, students will complete a (light) pre-lecture reading and a mini quiz (*due 2 hours before each lecture*).
-After each lecture, students will complete an additional in-depth post-lecture reading and submit a conference-style paper review before the first lecture in the subsequent instructing week.
+After each lecture, students will complete an additional in-depth post-lecture reading and submit a conference-style paper review by the Saturday of that week (though you are encouraged to submit it by Friday).
+* **Paper discussions:** Before each paper discussion session, students will read one of the papers to be discussed and submit a conference-style paper review (*due one day before the discussion*).

 The reading list and details about paper review can be found [here](/schedule).

-*Policy: Students can skip a week-worth of reading assignments (i.e., two pre-lecture quizzes and two post-lecture reviews) without grade penalty.*
+*Policy: Students can skip one pre-lecture reading and mini quiz, as well as two paper reviews without grade penalty.*

 **Participate:** Students will attend every class and actively participate in class discussions.
 Questions are *always* welcomed during and after the lecture.
 Note that there might be pop quizzes during lectures.

 *Policy: Students can skip two lectures without grade penalty.*

+**Present:** Students will present research papers and lead the discussion during the paper discussion sessions.
+The presentation guideline will be discussed during the class, as it depends on the course enrollment.

 **Research:** Students will conduct a term research project in system security.
 Both attack and defense projects are welcomed.